01 of 10

 Pipe the Mushroom Caps

-First, pipe the mushroom caps onto a baking sheet covered with parchment paper.
-Hold the pastry bag at a 90-degree angle about 1/2 inch from the parchment paper.
+Cover a baking sheet with parchment paper.
+To pipe the mushroom caps, hold the pastry bag at a 90-degree angle about 1/2 an inch from the parchment paper.
 Using firm and even pressure, squeeze out a round meringue disc about 2 inches in diameter and 1 inch high.
-(Top photograph) Stop squeezing, then twist the bag and lift it from the meringue to get a clean “break” from the cap.
+Stop squeezing, then twist the bag and lift it from the meringue to get a clean “break” from the cap.
 Repeat in regular intervals on the baking sheet until you have approximately 2 dozen mushroom caps.

 06 of 10